salesforce/craft/README.md

 # Custom Resource Abstraction Fabrication Tool

-CRAFT removes the language barrier to create Kubernetes Operator.
+CRAFT removes the language barrier to create Kubernetes Operators.
 CRAFT declares Kubernetes Operators in a robust and generic way for any resource, letting developers focus on CRUD (create, read, update and delete) operations of resource management in a Dockerfile.
 With CRAFT you can create operators without a dependent layer and in the language of your choice!

 ## Features: